New Times, Ancient Shadows

 How would a conservative oppose this ancient idea?

-Whereas, for example, the average conservative proponent of Reaganomics, while begrudgingly affirming the evolutional success of Catholic Church in promoting “conservative values”, would likely wave all of this off as irrelevant speculation of someone “having too much time on his hands” (as if mortal man can ever have too much time on his hands), this error is in the long run more devastating to mentality it imbibes than anything revolutionary terrorists from Robespierre to Yuri Andropov were able to muster against their opponents and victims.
+Whereas, for example, the average conservative proponent of free market and continuity of institutions, while begrudgingly affirming the evolutional success of Catholic Church in promoting “conservative values”, would likely wave all of this off as irrelevant speculation of someone “having too much time on his hands” (as if mortal man can ever have too much time on his hands), this error is in the long run more devastating to mentality it imbibes than anything revolutionary terrorists from Jacobins to Communists were able to muster against their opponents and victims.

 This is not a manifest appeal, as social reforms emanating from them are very rarely supported from below, but it is an appeal nonetheless, because they are almost never refuted on their own merit.